-- 7. The CCAP shall evaluate the donor for physical and emotional conditions that may be contraindicated to bone marrow and PBSC donation or might cause any part of the donation process to jeopardize the health of donor, including but not limited to the administration of anesthesia. - 8.
-The CCAP shall interpret the results of the examination, health screening and tests, and shall transmit the results and interpretation to the Registry, including information about conditions that could jeopardize the safety of the donor and/or the recipient. - a.
-The CCAP shall determine whether abnormal findings constitute unacceptable risk to the donor. - b.
-The CCAP shall counsel the donor on the nature of any abnormal findings, and the donor has the right to decline to donate. - c.
-If the CCAP determines that there is unacceptable risk to the donor or the recipient due to abnormal findings, the CCAP shall designate the donor as ineligible and/or unsuitable. - d.
-Donors evaluated by the CCAP as ineligible might be designated as available in the case of urgent medical need on an exceptional basis as deemed appropriate by the CC. - 9.
-The results of the physical examination are valid for six months. - 10.
-Marrow and PBSC donors shall undergo repeat infectious disease testing if more than 30 days will pass between the Physical Exam and the scheduled donation date. - 11.
-T Cell donors shall undergo repeat infectious disease testing if more than seven days will pass prior to the scheduled donation date. - 12.
-The CCAP performing the donor's physical examination and/or overseeing the collection shall not be the Transplant Center Attending Physician responsible for the care of the recipient. - 13.
-Female PBSC donors shall have repeat pregnancy testing prior to the administration of mobilizing agents. - 14.
-Female marrow/T Cell donors shall have repeat pregnancy testing prior to collection. - 15.
-All female donors shall have repeat pregnancy testing two days prior to collection.
+- d.
+If the physician charged with establishing eligibility determines that there is unacceptable risk to the recipient due to abnormal findings or the risk of transmitting a communicable disease to the recipient, the physician shall designate the donor as ineligible. - e.
+Donors determined to be ineligible might be designated as available in the case of urgent medical need on an exceptional basis. - f.
+The CC physician may determine that the donor is temporarily unavailable until a future date. - 8.
+The results of the physical examination are valid for six months from the date the exam took place. - 9.
+HPC, Marrow and HPC, Apheresis donors shall undergo repeat infectious disease testing if more than 30 days will pass between the Physical Exam and the scheduled donation date. - 10.
+MNC, Apheresis donors shall undergo repeat infectious disease testing if more than seven days will pass prior to the scheduled donation date. - 11.
+The examining physician performing the donor's physical examination and/or overseeing the collection shall not be the Transplant Center Attending Physician responsible for the care of the recipient. - 12.
+Female HPC-A donors shall have repeat pregnancy testing two weeks prior to the collection and a verbal pregnancy assessment two days prior to the administration of mobilizing agents. - 13.
+Female HPC-M donors shall have repeat pregnancy testing two weeks prior to collection and a verbal pregnancy assessment two days prior to collection. - 14.
+Female MNC-A donors shall have pregnancy testing seven days prior to collection.